 Unable to locate a viable, in-person doctoral HR program near Nashville, Speaks investigated various online options.
 The U of A best suited her needs, she said.

 “I didn’t want to cut my early career off at the knees and couldn’t financially or personally afford to go back to school full time,” she said.
 “I found the Global Campus program during a Google search for a doctorate in human resources.
 I wanted to go somewhere that had some weight in the world, somewhere that had a lot of respect behind the degree name."

 “The faculty and staff are working professionals,” she said.
 “The degree plan is geared towards working professionals.
 This really spoke to me.
 Clearly, they have my interests and needs in mind, and the curriculum mirrors what I do today and will do tomorrow, next week, next year, and in 10 years.
 The program is very applicable to what I do and in tune with the real world.”

-Support from her faculty advisors helps Speaks to progress in the HRWD program.
-She describes her primary advisor, Yuanlu Niu, as being responsive and helpful, easy to communicate with, and someone who gives Speaks the leeway and creativity to grow as both a student and a person.
+Support from her faculty advisers helps Speaks to progress in the HRD program.
+She describes her primary adviser, Yuanlu Niu, as being responsive and helpful, easy to communicate with, and someone who gives Speaks the leeway and creativity to grow as both a student and a person.
 Her co-chair, Claretha Hughes, provides a great amount of wisdom and guidance, Speaks said.

 Speaks has begun work on her dissertation topic.
 She is examining the Agriculture Apprenticeship Program, a collaboration between the Center for Arkansas Farms and Food (CAFF) and the University of Arkansas System Division of Agriculture Research and Extension.
 This apprenticeship program was intended to “provide experiential learning for the next generation of Arkansas farmers and to support specialty crop production in the state,” according to the CAFF website.